 The financial plan contains these essential factors:

-Business Ratios for the years of this plan are shown below.
-Industry profile ratios based on the Standard Industrial Classification (SIC) code 7999, Roller Rinks are shown for comparison.
+Business ratios for the years of this plan are shown below.
+Industry profile ratios based on the Standard Industrial Classification (SIC) Code 1731-04, Safety and Security Specialization are shown for comparison.

 The following will enable us to keep on track.
 If we fail in any of these areas, we will need to re-evaluate our business model: